-- A participant commits to curtailing a specific amount of energy, measured in kW, when dispatched by their utility - this is known as the participant’s nomination.
+- A participant commits to reducing a specific amount of energy, measured in kW, generated by their utility—this is known as the participant’s nomination.

-- Then, when the grid experiences stress, utilities dispatch participants to curtail energy, thereby reducing demand.
+- Then, when the grid experiences stress, utilities signal participants to reduce energy consumption—reducing demand on the grid.

-- Participants are paid by utilities both for participating in the program and for reducing energy when needed, showing how DR programs are a win-win for utilities and their customers.
+- Utilities then pay participants for both participating in the program and for reducing energy use when needed—showing how DR programs are a win-win for utilities and their customers.

-TOU metering and DR programs are innovative methods of responding to grid stress without the use of peaker plants or other expensive, inefficient assets to quickly generate more energy.
+TOU metering and DR programs are innovative methods of responding to grid stress without the use of peaker plants or other expensive and inefficient assets to quickly generate more energy.

-TCIP helps balance the grid and also delivers a guaranteed 10% reduction in electricity bills through energy efficiency and optimization.
+Therma° creates tools that help balance the energy demand on the grid and, most importantly, delivers operators a guaranteed 10% reduction in electricity bills through smart energy efficiency and optimization technology.